nightscout/trio-docs/docs/EN/settings/configuration/preferences/mainsettings.md

 You can start by increasing this number to your average mealtime bolus and evaluating its effect.
 The default recommendation is “average meal bolus + 3x max daily basal” when using super micro boluses.

->**Example:** Bill has an average mealtime bolus of 6 U, and the following basal profile:
+>**Example:** Bill has an average mealtime bolus of 6U, and the following basal profile:
 >
 >- 12:00 am: 1 U/hr
 >- 6:00 pm: 2 U/hr (this is the "max" basal used)